BlackMetalz/blackmetalz.github.io/content/k8s-networking-p2.md

       path: "/api"
 ```

-Above is just an example xD, and CiliumNetworkPolicy may not works because i copied somewhere for the content.
-For real example, lets continue read below xDD.
+The above is just an example xD, and CiliumNetworkPolicy may not work because i copied somewhere for the content.
+For a real example, let's continue to read below xDD.

 - **Key Differences**:
     - Layer 7 Policies: Cilium supports L7 policies (e.g., HTTP methods and paths), while Kubernetes network policies are limited to L3/L4 (IP and port).
     - Integration with eBPF: Cilium uses eBPF for efficient packet processing, which can provide better performance and more advanced features.

-### Real example of Cilium Network policies
+### A real example of Cilium Network policies
 - Before i'm able to write this, i wasted 3-4 hours for checking and testing why we can't have rules that allow both allow / deny.
 Simply it doesn't support >.>
 ```
 Cilium L7 policies do not directly support explicit deny rules for specific HTTP paths or methods at the moment.
 Instead, they operate on an allowlist-only model, meaning: